 When a patient enters physical therapy, the speed of their recovery is proportional to their relationship with their therapist.
 But what a patient gets out of therapy depends primarily on what they put into it.
+There is also a role for the family in physical therapy.

 No matter how dedicated they are, physical therapists rarely get a chance to meet patients more than two or three times a week.
 Therapists can accomplish a lot in these sessions, significantly improving the patient’s strength, balance, and endurance.
 Unfortunately, their gains will not last if the patient does not exercise on their own.